AshuKhedekar/REACT-BATCH-9AM/README.md

 url
 date
 datetime
-# eg. --> You can use above list items to the input tag with type attribute. <input type="color" />
+You can use above list items to the input tag with type attribute. <input type="color" />
 Attributes